choderalab/yank-examples/examples/binding/c-met-inhibitor/README.md

 ## Description

 In this example, we compute the absolute binding free energy of the an inhibitor to c-Met Kinase.
-These structures were kindly provided by the Merck Serono Research & Development and Merck KGaA group and uploaded with permission.
+These structures were kindly provided by the Merck Serono Research and Development and Merck KGaA group and uploaded with permission.

 Please see the [their paper](http://www.sciencedirect.com/science/article/pii/S0960894X15000955) for more detail